Are you a parent of a teen who is dating? 20 cute Valentine’s Day date ideas for teenage couples in high school.

 Whoever creates the coolest thing using just $5 at the Dollar Store for supplies, wins!

 For a twist?
-They can buy DIY supplies for each other…and then see what each person can each create out of them.
+They can buy DIY supplies for each other…and then see what each person can create out of them.

 Now, what happens if your teen doesn’t have any transportation or otherwise can’t take their girlfriend/boyfriend out for Valentine’s Day?